The Walls of Bologna

 The first visible remains of a set of walls belong to one built to meet this need.
 Its date of construction is not known but is somewhere between the 4th and 10th centuries.
 It was probably based in part on the Roman wall but enclosed a significantly smaller area, as Bologna was much smaller in those difficult centuries than it had been in Roman times.

-The wall was made of a local dark coloured stone called selenite which has visible flecks of light coloured gypsum.
+The wall was made of a local dark coloured stone called selenite, which has visible flecks of light coloured gypsum.
 Whilst more of this wall probably survives, incorporated in the walls of the jumble of medieval buildings in central Bologna, one small portion is visible today in a courtyard off Via Manzoni, near Via Galliera.
 A larger section can be seen inside the nearby Medieval Museum, also in Via Manzoni.

 Bologna wall selenite